DrShushen/climb/pypi.md

 <!-- exclude_docs -->
 > [!WARNING]
 > Please read the [🔏 Data Privacy](https://climb-ai.readthedocs.io/en/latest/dataprivacy.htmldata-privacy) documentation section before proceeding with this step, in order to understand whether CliMB is compatible with your data and use case.

+Please follow the steps in [📦 Installation](https://climb-ai.readthedocs.io/en/latest/installation.html) section in the documentation to install CliMB.

+To update to the latest version of CliMB, please follow [📦⬆️ Updating CliMB](https://climb-ai.readthedocs.io/en/latest/installation.html#updating-climb)
 <!-- exclude_docs_end -->
 <!-- include_docs
 ```{admonition} Warning